Nickey Iyambo: Career

 After Iyambo completed his medical studies, he moved to Angola and became the head of medical services in the Kwanza Sul refugee camp.
 Around the time of the independence of Namibia, Iyambo was among the first people in SWAPO leadership to arrive back in Namibia to prepare the country for elections as well as receiving the exiled fellow countrymen.
-Not insignificant was the fact that the process of moving towards independence was led by his old acquaintance Martti Ahtisaari.
+Not insignificant was that the process of moving towards independence was led by his old acquaintance Martti Ahtisaari.

 At independence in March 1990, Iyambo became Minister of Health and Social Services, serving in that post until 1996.
 Subsequently, he was Minister of Regional and Local Government and Housing from 1996 to 2002, Minister of Mines and Energy from 2002 to 2005, and Minister of Agriculture, Water and Forestry from 2005 to 2008.
 He was moved to the post of Minister of Safety and Security on 8 April 2008.
 After two years in that post, he was instead appointed Minister of Veteran Affairs in president Hifikepunye Pohamba's second cabinet, serving in that post from 2010 to 2015.
 He was SWAPO's oldest member of parliament as of 2014.

 Alongside president Hage Geingob, Iyambo was sworn in as Vice President of Namibia on 21 March 2015, becoming the first person to hold that title.
 As vice president, he continued to head the Ministry of Veterans Affairs with two deputy ministers: Alexia Manombe-Ncube and Royal ǀUiǀoǀoo.

 Speaking in April 2016, Geingob and Iyambo dismissed suggestions that Iyambo had been relegated to a largely ceremonial role.
 Iyambo explained that he had a full agenda of work that kept him busy until midnight every day.

 In February 2018 Hage Geingob removed him from the position of vice president on the ground of poor health, and appointed Nangolo Mbumba as his successor.
 Iyambo retained the ministerial portfolio of Veteran Affairs and Marginalised People, and also kept his seat in parliament.

 In the early morning of 19 May 2019, Namibian President Hage Geingob announced the passing of Iyambo who died at his Windhoek residency following a long illness, a day before his 83rd birthday.
 As an acknowledgment of his position and his achievements, Iyambo was granted a state funeral in Namibia.